NLnetLabs/rpki-doc/source/krill/remote-publishing.rst

 If no file is specified the CLI will try to read the XML from STDIN.

-The API expects that the RFC8183 Repository Response is represented in a JSON
+The API expects that the RFC 8183 Repository Response is represented in a JSON
 format:

 .. code-block:: text